kyletress/kyletress.com-old/_pages/the-setup.md

 ---
 title: The Setup
+layout: page
+permalink: /the-setup/
 ---

+==See the toolbox for a complete breakdown==

 I'm Kyle Tress, an Olympic skeleton athlete and software developer.
 I race headfirst down a mountain of ice at 90 miles per hour.